uperl/Log-Log4perl-Appender-TAP/README.md

 # DESCRIPTION

 This very simple appender sends log output via [Test2::API](https://metacpan.org/pod/Test2::API) to TAP (or any other format supported by [Test2::API](https://metacpan.org/pod/Test2::API)).
+It also works with [Test::Builder](https://metacpan.org/pod/Test::Builder) and [Test::More](https://metacpan.org/pod/Test::More) so long as you have [Test2::API](https://metacpan.org/pod/Test2::API) installed.
 It only takes one special argument, the method, which can be either `diag` or `note`.

 # AUTHOR